jeffreykegler/hoonlint/misc/whitespace.md

 `arvo/lib/hood/kiln.hoon`:
 Here the rune line is line 346, the rune is again COLSIG, and it reanchors at TISFAS (`=/`).
-TISFAS is 3-fixed, and 2 of its elements are on the rune line, so that the per-brick anchor offset of the TISFAS is that of its 2nd element -- one stop.
+TISFAS is 3-fixed, and 2 of its runechildren are on the rune line, so that the per-brick anchor offset of the TISFAS is that of its 2nd runechild -- one stop.
 The anchor column is therefore one stop after the anchor brick column.